blueOkiris/good-BASIC/docs/parser-design.md

 etc.

 I kinda want to do this in C# (don't worry performance would be there) as the header system is kind of annoying for this many repetitive things, but I also don't want to get stuck in the dotnet core system either, but eh.
 I'll just do the C++

+## Switching to C#

+The lack of true interfaces in C++ low-key sucks.
+I want to be able to pass a child in as a parent, not a pointer to a child in as a pointer to a parent.

+Time to start over again.
+This time in C# (though using dotnet core native compilation)

+It will basically be what I was already doing in the new C++ version